B2B Trade Show Planning Guide: How to Prepare for a Trade Show in 8 Steps

 From there, make sure you transform your objective into a SMART goal.
 For a goal to be SMART, it must be:

-SMART goals are Specific, Measurable, Actionable, Realistic, and Timely.
+SMART goals are Specific, Measurable, Actionable, Realistic, and Time-Based.

 Here are some examples of trade show event SMART goals: